nikhilthakur121/Ecommerce-site/README.md

 ❤️ Add to Cart Functionality – Easily add and remove products

 💳 Checkout Page – Simulated checkout flow for a real ecommerce experience

-🌐 Deployed on GitHub Pages – Live demo available at:

 🧠 Tech Stack